 Although these guidelines are quite restrictive, many couples don’t want to wait any longer.
 Others will prefer to see if guidelines ease soon, or postpone until they can have a large wedding party as planned.
 At the very least, it is possible to get married, albeit in different circumstances to what we’re used to.
 Could this be the new normal for weddings?

-Can I hold my wedding ceremony at Leigh Court this summer?
+Can I hold my wedding ceremony at Leigh Court this year?